0018akhil/Login-repo/README.md

-# Login-repo
+# Basic Login System

-My first PHP Login system with Mysql data base at backend
+The softwares used is HTML, CSS, PHP and Mysql.